-The business of the Company is managed under the direction of the Board of Directors (the Board).
+The business of the Company is managed under the direction of the Board of Directors.
 The Board is accountable to shareholders of the Company for the performance of the Company.

-Each Director of the Company will act in good faith in the best interests of the Company and collectively oversee and appraise the strategies, major policies, processes and performance of the Company using care and diligence to ensure that the Company’s long term sustainability is assured.
+Each Director of the Company will act in good faith in the best interests of the Company and collectively oversee and appraise the strategies, major policies, processes and performance of the company using care and diligence to ensure that Company’s long term sustainability is assured.